Statistical biases in measurements with multiple candidates: Conclusion

 \section{Conclusion}

-}{ 1em} \withSections{This}{In conclusion this} paper shows that the presence of multiple candidates can cause biases in measurements of rates, asymmetries or properties which are much larger than the statistical precision.
-These biases may be difficult to estimate using simulation if the underlying event is not properly described.
-Similarly, corrections using data not only require control samples to be a good representation of the data, but also of the background affecting the control sample.
-Selecting a single candidate per event may generate additional biases if the rate of multiple candidates is correlated with the observable used to perform the arbitration.
-It is recommended to refrain from using the latter technique.
-A systematic uncertainty covering the potential biases caused by multiple candidates should be determined and, if found not be negligible, reported in the publication.
+}{ 1em} \withSections{This}{In conclusion this} paper shows that the presence of multiple candidates can cause biases in measurements of rates, asymmetries or particle properties which are much larger than the statistical precision.
+These biases may be difficult to estimate using simulation or control samples.

+In most cases the least biasing technique is to keep all candidates, at the price of a slightly higher statistical uncertainty.
+It is recommended not to select a single best candidate per event, as this procedure may generate biases.

+In publications analysts should report the rate and nature of multiple candidates, outline the strategy how to deal with them and assess systematic uncertainties.
+Detailed recommendations are given in Sec.~\ref{Sec:Recommendations}.

 \withSections{